Scraping Airbnb listing data with Python

 Understanding the libraries:

 • Seleniumwire: This library extends Selenium by allowing you to intercept and inspect HTTP requests and integrate proxies with your scraping operations.
-This is very important as Selenium does not have native proxy support.

 • lxml: A fast and robust HTML and XML parser that complements BeautifulSoup.